-Mixing and matching fabrics in a space takes a good eye for color and scale.
-Many designers start their planning with a selection of inspiration fabrics to see which pop out and which seem to blend well with each other.
-In some cases, you might start with a single “signature” fabric that will be the centerpiece of the design palette, off of which the rest of the fabrics come into play.
+Mixing and matching fabrics takes a good eye for color and scale.
+Many interior designers start their planning with a selection of inspiration fabrics to see which pop out and which seem to blend well with each other.
+You might start with a single “signature” fabric that will be the centerpiece of the design palette, which the rest of the fabrics play off.
 This is particularly true in bedroom decorating, where the bedding plays such a large part.

-If you need some concrete ideas for how to combine textiles in the bedroom, here are some no-fail, fashion-forward bedroom textile combinations:
+Need concrete ideas for how to combine fabrics in the bedroom?
+Here are some no-fail, fashion-forward bedroom textile combinations:

-- Solid duvet cover with print sheets in the same color family (for instance, a light purple duvet cover with dark purple print sheets), and a mix of pillow shams in the duvet fabric and the sheets fabric.
+- Solid duvet cover with print sheets in the same color family (for instance, light purple duvet cover with deep purple print sheets), and a mix of pillow shams in both the duvet and the sheet fabric.

 - A bold solid-color duvet cover with matching pillow shams and bright white sheets.

 - A matching print duvet cover, sheets, and pillow shams.

 - A multi-color quilt, sheets in one of the quilt's colors and pillow shams in another of the quilt's colors.